laimao19/dataops-challenge/README.md

     - Varying units used for the aforementioned information (% change, count, percent, # per 1,000 pop)
     - **How did they deal with missing data?**
         - "Data that were not available, not applicable, or suppresssed for specific counties are denoted with N/A or -9999.
 Counties that didn't exist in a particular year are referred to with -8888."
+- CORGIS County Demographics CSV File (https://corgis-edu.github.io/corgis/csv/county_demographics/)
+    - Gives information "about counties in the United States from 2010 through 2019 through the United States Census Bureau"
+    - Includes a variable that is an "estimated percentage of population whose ages are equal or greater than 65 years old" for various County, State places in the United States
+    - Values are denoted as -1 in this dataset if they are not available.
 - **Additional Important Information**: FIPS
     - What is FIPS?
         - Federal Information Processing System (FIPS) Codes for States and Counties